angela-d/autohosts/README.md

 Despite what some may suggest, hosts files are not "1980s technology" and still very useful today, as an additional *layer* of security.

 Hosts file are a useful redundancy when coupled with ad blockers like [uBlock Origin](https://github.com/gorhill/uBlock) and [uMatrix](https://github.com/gorhill/uMatrix) - while debugging or 'Temporarily Allow All on this Site' with [Noscript](https://noscript.net/) can open you up to underlying attacks or privacy intrusions.

+- If you're a Safari user and want a pretty pre-made GUI for your adblocking, try [AdGuard](https://adguard.com/en/blog/adguard-safari-extension.html) - *note that this app is a plugin for Safari only; if you want cross-browser blocking, they have paid options, or you can use something like Autohosts for free (this very repo!).*

 **In-browser filters won't protect you if the [browser itself](https://spyware.neocities.org/articles/firefox.html) is [phoning home](https://dustri.org/b/mozilla-is-still-screwing-around-with-privacy-in-firefox.html).**